Octomore, the ultimate peat whisky

 While the phenol levels of typical peat whiskies range from 30 to 50 PPM, Octomore recorded levels starting at a low of 80.5 PPM (Octomore 10 Year 1st Edition) and reaching a high of 309 PPM (Octomore 08.3).

-This is six times higher than Ardbeg Corryvreckan (55 PPM) and eight times higher than Laphroaig 10 Year.
+This is Ardbeg Corryvreckan (55 PPMThis figure is 6 times higher than ) and 8 times higher than Laphroaig 10 years.

 In September 2002, Jim McEwan, then-master distiller at Bruichladdich, and owner Mark Reynier began a bold experiment.

-“True to their declaration that they would ”walk a path no one has ever taken,” Octomore revolutionized the whisky industry.
+“True to their declaration that they would ”walk a path no one has ever taken,” Octomore Whiskey It revolutionized the industry.

 When it was first released in 2008, about 6,000 bottles were produced, and since then, it has been released as a limited edition every year, causing shortages.